What is an innovation challenge?

 Popular innovation challenges

 Numerous innovation competitions are held all around the world, both in startups and larger businesses.
-There is a constant stream of innovation-related contests that take place in cities worldwide, and which reward inventors with prize money, recognition, and publicity for their work.
+There is a constant stream of innovation-related contests that take place in cities worldwide, and reward inventors with prize money, recognition, and publicity for their work.

 Netflix

 Netflix is a great illustration of the open innovation competition.
 They challenged the crowd to develop its movie recommendation algorithm.
-They promised a 1 million USD grand prize to the solution that would improve it by 10 %.
+They promised a 1 million USD grand prize for the solution that would improve it by 10 %.
 Between 2006 and 2009, they received over 44 000 entries.
 The diversity of submissions was visible in the results of entries submitted during the first 33 weeks:

 In 2009, almost 3 years after the launch of the competition, the winning solution was submitted.